What roles do ‘bad bacteria’ play in the gut?

 Take a look at the list below – how many of these symptoms do you experience?

-1 to 4 symptoms mean your toxic load is at level 1;
+1 to 4 symptoms indicate that your load is at level 1, posing a low health risk;

-8 or more symptoms indicate a level 3 toxic overload.
+8 or more symptoms indicate a level 3 burden, posing a higher health risk.